SmingHub/Sming/Sming/Arch/Esp8266/Components/gdbstub/README.rst

    - Solution: Use the timer in non-maskable mode, or enable :c:macro:`GDBSTUB_PAUSE_HARDWARE_TIMER` option

-- If gdbstub isn’t initialised then UART2 won’t work, though initialisation will succeed
+- If gdbstub isn't initialised then UART2 won't work, though initialisation will succeed
    - Cause: By design, uart callbacks can be registered for UART2 at any time, before or after initialisation
    - Solution: Not really an issue, just something to be aware of

-- Error reported, “packet reply is too long”
+- Error reported, "packet reply is too long"
    - Cause: Mismatch between GDB version and stub code
    - Solution: Set :c:macro:`GDBSTUB_GDB_PATCHED` =1 or use an
      unpatched version of GDB